KhronosGroup/MoltenVK/README.md

 **MoltenVK** and *Vulkan* Compliance
 ------------------------------------

-**MoltenVK** is designed to be a *Vulkan 1.0* driver that runs on *macOS* and *iOS* platforms by mapping *Vulkan* capability to native *Metal* capability.
+**MoltenVK** is designed to be an implementation of a *Vulkan 1.0* subset that runs on *macOS*, *iOS*, and *tvOS* platforms by mapping *Vulkan* capability to native *Metal* capability.

 The fundamental design and development goal of **MoltenVK** is to provide this capability in a way that is both maximally compliant with the *Vulkan 1.0* specification, and maximally  performant.

-Such compliance and performance is inherently affected by the capability available through *Metal*, as the native driver on *macOS* and *iOS* platforms. *Vulkan* compliance may fall into one of the following categories:
+Such compliance and performance is inherently affected by the capability available through *Metal*, as the native graphics driver on *macOS*, *iOS*, and *tvOS* platforms. *Vulkan* compliance may fall into one of the following categories:

 - Direct mapping between *Vulkan* capabilities and *Metal* capabilities.
-Within **MoltenVK**, almost all capability is the result of this type of direct mapping.
+Within **MoltenVK**, the vast majority of *Vulkan* capability is the result of this type of direct mapping.

 - Synthesized compliance through alternate implementation.
-A very small amount of capability is provided using this mechanism, such as via an extra render or compute shader stage.
+A small amount of capability is provided using this mechanism, such as via an extra render or compute shader stage.

 - Non-compliance.
 This appears where the capabilities of *Vulkan* and *Metal* are sufficiently different, that